Keram Malicki-Sánchez: Musical career

 In 1987, at age 13, Malicki-Sanchez released a solo 45" on vinyl, in Spanish, through Ecuador's Fe Discos.

 In 1990, he founded the record label Constant Change Productions out of Toronto, and formed his band, Blue Dog Pict.
 The band released three albums: The Picture Album (1990), Anxiety of Influence: a nodding into...?
 (1992), and Spindly Light Und Wax Rocketines (1995), all distributed by Montreal's Distribution FUSION III.
-It was included in the book "Any Night of the Week" about the history of Canadian rock music by Jonny Dovercourt.
+The band's song "One Hour's Sleep" was featured in the Degrassi High TV movie "School's Out."
+The band and its cult-like following is discussed in a section of the book "Any Night of the Week" about the history of Canadian rock music by Jonny Dovercourt.

 In 1995, Constant Change released Irrevocable Upgrade, a compilation of exotic musical works which Malicki-Sanchez curated and produced.

 In 1998, Malicki-Sanchez launched the band Ribcage, with Eric Ryder Costello and Paul Gallinato, and toured Cleveland and New York, releasing one album, For Machines to Dream About.
 In 2003 he wrote and performed the song The Truth Be Told for the film Uptown Girls.

 In January 2008, Malicki-Sanchez began releasing albums under the solo name Keram, launching a music video for the song Antiskeptic, before releasing his solo debut acoustic album Box.
 In 2014, he released the album Come to Life, which includes contributions from over 30 musicians, including Alex Lifeson on guitar.
 He later crowdfunded to produce three songs: (Don't Get Caught) By the Dazzling Charades (2018), Artificial Intelligence (2019) and That Light (2020).

-He has also composed for several movies shown on Lifetime Movie Network and PixL: Mr. Write (2016), Twist of Fate (2016), Bad Date Chronicles (2017),Same Time Next Week (2017) and Sleeping With Danger (2020).
+He has also composed for several movies and TV series including for New Line Cinema, MGM, and shown on Lifetime Movie Network and PixL: Mr. Write (2016), Twist of Fate (2016), Bad Date Chronicles (2017),Same Time Next Week (2017) and Sleeping With Danger (2020). and his music has been licensed to over 25 films and television shows.

 Filmmaking

-Malicki-Sanchez received certificates in cinematography, digital media, and film producing at UCLA Extension.
+Malicki-Sanchez received certificates in cinematography, digital media, film producing, and UX design at UCLA Extension.
 His first short film A Killer App won the Best Monster Creation award winner at the 2010 Shockfest Film Festival.
 His short film Tulip Pink was screened at the 2011 Newport Beach Film Festival and other film festivals.
 His third short How (Not) To Become a Vampire made the festival rounds in 2011, screening at the Austin Film Festival and winning a People's Choice Award at the Zero Film Festival in Toronto.